Pushforward and smooth vector pseudo-bundles: Background

 \section{Background}

 We give a very brief review together with many related references in this section.

-\begin{de} A \textbf{diffeological space} is a set $X$ together with a collection of maps $U \to X$ (called \textbf{plots}) from open subsets $U$ of Euclidean spaces, such that \begin{enumerate} \item every constant map is a plot; \item $V \to U \to X$ is a plot if the first one is a smooth map between open subsets of Euclidean spaces and the second one is a plot; \item $U \to X$ is a plot if and only if there is an open cover of $U$ such that each restriction is a plot. \end{enumerate}
+\begin{de} A \textbf{diffeological space} is a set $X$ together with a collection of maps $U \to X$ (called \textbf{plots}) from open subsets $U$ of Euclidean spaces, such that \begin{enumerate} \item every constant map is a plot; \item The composite $V \to U \to X$ is a plot if the first map is smooth between open subsets of Euclidean spaces and the second one is a plot; \item $U \to X$ is a plot if there is an open cover of $U$ such that each restriction is a plot. \end{enumerate}

-A smooth map $X \to Y$ between diffeological spaces is a map which sends plots of $X$ to plots of $Y$.
+A \textbf{smooth map} $X \to Y$ between diffeological spaces is a map which sends plots of $X$ to plots of $Y$.
 Diffeological spaces with smooth maps form a category denoted $\Diff$. \end{de}

 The idea of a diffeological space was introduced in~\cite{S}. \cite{I13} is currently the standard reference for the subject.
 Also see~\cite[Section~2]{CSW} for a concise summary for the basics of diffeological spaces.